fluree/docs.flur.ee/src/content/0.11.0/library/javascript-library/javascript-examples.md

 #### Returns
-Returns a queryable database as an asynchronous channel.
+Returns a queryable ledger as an asynchronous channel.

 #### JavaScript Example